 Head coach Charley Molnar invites coaching staffs to attend this three day event

-A veteran collegiate coach with 34 years of experience, Dave Sollazzo joined Charley Molnar's staff as the assistant head coach and the leader of the defensive line in 2012.
+A veteran collegiate coach with 35 years of experience, Dave Sollazzo joined the UMass football program as the assistant head coach and the leader of the defensive line in 2012.
 Of his extensive coaching career, 13 of those seasons were spent at Maryland where he helped the Terps reach eight bowl games.

 In his first year with the Minutemen, Sollazzo tutored five linemen who set single-season career-best marks for tackles and TFLs along with a trio who earned personal bests for sacks.

 In 2013, Sollazzo's defensive line unit again showed great progress as the group accounted for 8.5 of the Minutemen's 12 total sacks on the year.
 Justin Anderson led the way with four as part of a 57 tackle season that included 7.5 TFLs.
 Following the season, Galen Clemons who spent two seasons with Sollazzo was invited to the Tampa Bay Buccaneers rookie mini-camp in May.